Mike Gatting: Career

 In 1987, Gatting gained notoriety in the "Shakoor Rana affair" when he argued with umpire Shakoor Rana in Faisalabad.
 He was accused of adjusting the field illegally, i.e. after the bowler had started running in, and warned.
 In fact, Gatting had been signalling to the long leg fielder to stop walking in, and the move was legal as it was not in the batsman's eyeline.
 Rana shouted 'stop, stop' and signalled dead ball, however, infuriating Gatting.
 Tempers were already frayed following a string of umpiring decisions that had gone against England, and the England team were unhappy that Rana was wearing a Pakistan sweater under his jacket.
 An on-pitch argument ensued, during the course of which Rana accused Gatting of breaking the rules and Gatting shouted 'We made the rules'.
 He had to be dragged away by Bill Athey.
 Rana refused to resume the match the following morning until Gatting delivered a handwritten apology, which he did under protest – eventually, the match was drawn due to bad light.
 The England hierarchy supported him, flying officials out to mediate with the board and deal with press relations.
 The Pakistan board supported Rana, naming him umpire for the deciding Test, from which position they only backed down when it was clear the England team would not play if Rana officiated, naming two other umpires.
 Indeed, the TCCB subsequently paid all players in the England party a £1000 'hardship' bonus for the tour.

 Martin Williamson, editor of Cricinfo, subsequently commented of the incident, 'Whatever the provocation, Gatting was in the wrong.'
 Gatting also reflected later that 'it wasn't a very proud moment of my career.'
 He also admitted that, whatever the official reason given, it was the real reason why he lost the England captaincy the following summer.
 However, it went a long way towards establishing the principle of neutral umpires to prevent blatant bias by home country umpires, which had not always been the case previously.
 Rana said he did it 'for umpires everywhere'.

-Gatting was sacked as England captain the following summer over an alleged encounter with a barmaid, triggering the "summer of four captains".
+Gatting was dismissed as England captain the following summer over an alleged encounter with a barmaid, triggering the "summer of four captains".
 He subsequently led a highly controversial rebel tour to South Africa.
-Gatting hit the headlines during the tour for describing a protest outside the rebel team's hotel as "a few people singing and dancing".
+According to Searchlight, Gatting attracted media attention during the tour for describing a protest outside the rebel team's hotel as "a few people singing and dancing".
 The rebels received three-year international bans.